comp-med-mit/comp-med-mit.github.io/index.md

 *SEMINARS LISTED BELOW ARE POSTPONED UNTIL MIT IS BUSINESS AS USUAL*

-**Using Deep Learning for Dermatologist-Level Detection of Ugly-Duckling and Suspicious Pigmented Skin Lesions from Wide-Field Images / Deep Learning for RNA Synthetic Biology**
 **1. Using deep learning for dermatologist-level detection of ugly duckling and suspicious pigmented skin lesions from wide-field images**
 <br>
 **2. Deep Learning for RNA Synthetic Biology**